-Over time, your rugs experience a large amount of foot traffic and can become worn, stained, dulled, and discolored.
+Over time, your rugs experience a large amount of foot traffic and can become worn, stained, dulled, and discoloured.
 Even the rugs you hang on your walls can become dingy and worn from all of the gathered dust.

-If you are going to try to clean your area rug yourself try these tips
+If you are going to try to clean your area rug yourself try these tips:

 If this seems daunting or you simply don’t have the time, contact Lakeshore Cleaning and Restoration and one of our experts will be happy to assist you.

 Lakeshore also offers wall to wall residential carpet cleaning and for office buildings, we offer commercial carpet cleaning.